Skip to main content

 name: my-redis-gvc

-locations: # Replica count applies to the Redis workload only; Sentinel always runs 1 per location
+locations: # Replica count applies to Redis workload only; Sentinel always runs 1 per location

 - name: aws-eu-central-1